gvwilson/sensibleadventures/nardica/nardica.md

 Wales smiled.
 "There is that," he agreed.
 "And---ah, here we go."
-He stood and brushed his hands on his trousers, his only sign of nervousness as the door across from them swung open with soft pneumatic whoosh.
+He stood and brushed his hands on his trousers as the door across from them swung open with soft pneumatic whoosh.
 It and the wall were as thick as Iffy's slab mattress.
 Armor?